mrSolutionist/QR-Code-Scanner-View-Kit/README.md

 # QRScannerViewKit for SwiftUI

 QRScannerViewKit is a Swift package that provides a customisable QR code scanner view for iOS apps.
-It supports all type of QRScanner and Barcode scans.

 It includes a full-screen camera view with a transparent black overlay and a square portion that acts as the camera.
 The scanner view also features a border display mark and a capsule-shaped highlight to enhance the user experience.
 The package is built using the AVFoundation framework and is fully customisable to fit your app's design.